Firstly, the WHOs, HOWs and WHYs of this website are explained.

 And yes, Peter says each of us can come to believe in God, and have our lives changed positively, if we do engage with him as a practising Christian.
 Peter clearly wants to share with readers, through this website, how he came to his conclusions, and how they can also do the same.

 Keep in mind too, that Peter was a pretty good atheist prior to trialling Christianity!
 The article “Too good to be true?” documents how his own atheist beliefs were actually broken down.
 And how he became a ‘rock-solid’ believer and faithful Christian through that process.

 So where do you, the reader, begin in this website?
 Well … it is suggested you start with the very first article, “Can I really believe in God?“.

 1.2 The team who supported the author

 Clearly, as explained above, Peter actually evaluated ‘Christianity’ as a product ‘end user’ or ‘consumer’.
-Yes, he analysed the practicalities of Christianity, when applied to life, for himself and other Christians.
+Yes, he studied Christian faith, then analysed its practicalities, when applied to life.
+That is, both by himself and other Christians.